leutholl/tinyccm-users/README.md

 1.4.2 - Public Beta as 1.4.1 but with newer MIDI library

+1.4.3 - Public Beta as 1.4.2 but with no pingback patch

 Registered customer can contact me for personal updated license file.